TritonDataCenter/rfd/rfd/0003/README.md

 if there's a reboot command not yet finished for the cases when the `sdcadm` process exits during the course of the reboot process.

-That's to say: if we issue `sdcadm reboot --concurrency=10` to an SDC setup with 30 servers, and the `sdcadm` process exits in the middle of the reboots, we should make sure that the next invocation of this command, **whatever the provided arguments** would result in the ability to ask the
+That's to say: if we issue `sdcadm reboot --concurrency=10` to an Triton setup with 30 servers, and the `sdcadm` process exits in the middle of the reboots, we should make sure that the next invocation of this command, **whatever the provided arguments** would result in the ability to ask the